masesgroup/KNet/README.md

 There are many client libraries written to manage communication with Apache Kafka.
 Conversely, this project use directly the Java packages released from The Apache Foundation giving more than one benefit:
 * all implemented features are availables at no extra implementation costs, see [KNet usage](src/net/Documentation/articles/usage.md);
 * avoids any third party communication protocol implementation;
-* access all features made available from Apache Kafka: the most important one is Kafka Streams which does not have any C# implementation;
+* access all features made available from Apache Kafka: the most important are Apache Kafka Streams and Apache Kafka Connect which does not have any C# implementation;
 * measured high [performance](src/net/Documentation/articles/performance.md) in many operating conditions.

 ## Runtime engine